UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 to signal that it does not know how to handle the sum, the first addendum should return `NotImplemented` (a singleton) instead of an actual result

-if the adding operation is symmetrical for the object (it doesn't have to be!) one cas avoid reimplementing the `__radd__` by simply saying:
+if the adding operation is symmetrical for the object (it doesn't have to be!) one can avoid reimplementing the `__radd__` by simply saying:

 ```python
 __radd__ = __add__